-The report should clearly specify what tests were conducted on the sample in order to provide the reader with the context within which the data was interpreted.
+The report should clearly specify what tests were conducted on the sample in order to provide the customer with the context within which the data was interpreted.
 This includes, for example, a description of the methods and analyses that were used to investigate for the presence of LMOs.
 Furthermore, the inclusion of information on reference parameters such as the specificity, and sensitivity (e.g. detection or quantification limits) is also useful.
-This can be done by listing the procedure’s laboratory reference number in the report, for example “…a 10g subsample was used to extract DNA using method number NO-1234…” or “…genetic sequences for NOS terminator were detected using method number NO-5678…” Similarly, reference to the specific screening matrix that was utilized to analyse the results would be useful information to add to the report.
+This can be done by listing the procedure’s reference number in the report, for example “…a 10g subsample was used to extract DNA using method number NO-1234…” or “…genetic sequences for NOS terminator were detected using method number NO-5678…” Similarly, reference to the specific screening matrix that was utilized to analyse the results would be useful information to add to the report.

 In some laboratories, an annex is included with the report to provide the reader with a more detailed technical summary of the methods used including an explanation of the experimental design and the rationale behind the choice of analytical tests that were used to analyse the sample.